REDDING NATURE EXPLORERS!

 Take Your Own Spring Wildflower Ramble

 Although the Spring 2020 woodland wildflowers, “spring ephemerals”, have come and gone.
 Trilliums, Spring Beauties, Dutchman’s Breeches are just a few of the beauties waiting to be discovered in 2021!

-Take a look at the handy walk guide we made this past Spring for the most common species found in our area or join us for our upcoming in-person Ramble, more information and registration can be found here.
+Take a look at the handy walk guide we made in Spring 2020 for the most common species found in our area or join us for our upcoming in-person Ramble, more information and registration can be found here.

 Want to “visit” some of our wildflowers without leaving home?